 In Ayurvedic, ashwagandha is referred to as, “Indian ginseng,” and has been used for 5,000 years for relieving stress and helping calm the mind and body.

-The magical herb is considered to be nature’s gift to mankind.
-For centuries, Ayurvedic medicine has used it to treat people for their day to day woes such as stress, anxiety, exhaustion, lack of sleep, etc. With an abundance of antioxidants, iron, and amino acids.
-It’s no surprise that it is one of the most powerful herbs in Ayurvedic healing.
+With an abundance of antioxidants, iron, and amino acids.
+Above all, it’s no surprise that it is one of the most powerful herbs in Ayurvedic healing.

 It is classified as a Rasayana i.e. rejuvenation in Ayurveda and expected to promote physical and mental health.
 Restoring the body and increase longevity.
-It has been glorified over time for its dual capacity to energize and calm at the same time.
+Subsequently, it has been glorified over time for its dual capacity to energize and calm at the same time.